 The corridors of the building were white and unending.

 My footsteps clattered against the surface of the sterile floor as I tried to make it through yet another empty day.
 And after the empty day would become the night, one even emptier than the day had been.
-Solitude and desolation were my only companions.
+Solitude and desolation seemed to be my only companions.

 Had it always been this way?
 Had it always been an endless struggle to fulfill my duties as a doctor, as a person?

 Every step was heavier than the one before, and with every step I moved farther away from the place I had come from.
-Farther away from who I had used to be.
+Farther away from the person I had used to be.
 The thought brought me both relief and sorrow.